Support with self-isolating / shielding

 Self-isolation Support Grants

-- you have been asked to self-isolate by Test and Protect on or after 28 September 2020
+- have been required to self-isolate by Test and Protect Scotland; or

-- you are currently receiving at least one of the following benefits:
+- in receipt of at least one of the following benefits:

 - Income based Employment and Support allowance